Is Holy Cross the Right Fit for Me?

 Q: If I submit my testing, will Holy Cross superscore it?

-A: We will superscore the SAT, taking the highest score of each section from multiple exams.
-For the ACT (with writing), we will take the highest composite score of multiple exams.
+A: We will superscore the SAT and ACT, taking the highest score of each section from multiple exams.

 Q: What advantages does Holy Cross receive from this decision to be test-optional?